xiaset/ansible-roles-elasticsearch/README.md

 es_http_port: 9200
 ```

-Cluster options:
+##### Cluster options:
-If true, a node will elect itself master and will not join a cluster with any other node.
-Single node cluster mode:
+Single node cluster mode.
+If true, a node will elect itself master and will not join a cluster with any other node:
 ```yaml
 es_single_node: false
 ```